 That’s an extreme (and extremely rare) example of a muscle strain, a common injury that happens to high school soccer stars, recreational runners, and middle-aged racquetball players alike.
 “Strain” is the medical term for the condition, though it’s colloquially known as a pulled muscle.
 The term is a catch-all that covers everything from a small twinge to a full-on rupture.

 The human body contains three different types of muscles: cardiac, skeletal, and visceral (or smooth).
 Of those, skeletal are the only ones that we have control over—and thus, the ones that we can injure.
 Skeletal muscles are made of thousands—in some cases, millions—of muscle fibers.
 These fibers are all bundled together and wrapped in a sheath of connective tissues.
 A strained muscle means, in a nutshell, that some number of the fibers that make up one of your muscles tore.
-This ripping can happen if someone pulls them too hard or too fast.
+This ripping can happen if you pull them too hard or too fast.

 What we call a “tear” and what we coin a “pull or strain” all boil down to the same type of injury: A rip to some part of the muscle.
 But some are worse than others.
 A mild or “grade one” strain—what many people call a “pulled muscle”—happens when you tear about 5 percent of the fibers in a particular muscle.
 This typically feels like an uncomfortable twinge that may force you off the court for a few weeks.
 A moderate sprain involves a higher percentage of fibers, and might sideline you for a month or more.
 A full rupture severs the muscle entirely, and usually requires surgery to repair.

 Okay, but how exactly do these tears occur?
 And why do some instances result in more muscle fiber damage than others?
 Cramer says three major factors contribute to this muscle busting.
 Muscles that cover two joints, like the hamstring which extends across the hip and knee joints, are at the highest risk.
 That’s because having both joints moving and stretching the muscle simultaneously adds tension, which can lead to strains.